Program help

 pCon.planner_Basics_Materials_24_PlaceTexture

-You can set parameters such as saturation, hue, contrast, etc. for the color texture: In the Color/Texture field in the settings of the selected material, double-click directly on the texture or on the green pencil icon on the right edge.
-This opens the Image Editor, where there are different settings available depending on the file type of the color texture.
+You can set parameters such as saturation, hue, contrast, etc. for the color texture: In the Color, double-click directly on the texture.
+This opens the Image Editor.

-Important: In the Material Editor, changes to a color texture cannot be undone using the Image Editor.
+Important: In the Materials dialog, changes to a color texture cannot be undone using the Image Editor.
 You should therefore save your color texture externally before image processing.

 Use Material Templates

-We recommend selecting one of the templates from the Material Editor: Click on the small arrow next to the plus symbol.
+We recommend selecting one of the templates from the Materials dialog: Click on the small arrow next to the plus symbol.
 In the drop-down menu, hold the mouse over the templates.
 An additional menu will open with various material templates.

 Please note the difference between material type (glass, standard and self-luminous) and template: A template is always based on the type of material: frosted glass is based on glass, wood, fabric or plastic is created using the standard material...